chen42/presentations/cho_at.md

 the pharmacologic effects of these agents are similar to those of atropine, their unique pharmacokinetic properties are advantageous in specific situations.

 ---

 <section id="ipratropium">
 ## <span id="drug"> Ipratropium, Tiotropium </span>

-quaternary amine derivatives of atropine, are administered by inhalation to patients with obstructive lung diseases.
-Because these drugs are not well absorbed from the lungs into the systemic circulation, they produce few adverse effects.
-For example, unlike atropine, they do not impair the ciliary clearance of secretions from the airways.
-This makes them particularly useful in treating patients with asthma, emphysema, and chronic bronchitis.
-The respiratory effects and uses of these compounds are discussed more thoroughly in Chapter 27 .
+* ADME and MoA
+	* quaternary amine derivatives of atropine,
+		* not well absorbed from the lungs into the systemic circulation,
+	* administered by inhalation to patients with obstructive lung diseases.
 	* main difference  is duration of action.
 		* Tiotropium once daily dosing
 		* ipratropium requires four times daily dosing
+* Indications
+	* asthma, emphysema, and chronic bronchitis

 ---

-## <span id="drug"> Dicyclomine, Oxybutynin, Solifenacin, </span> and Related Drugs
+## <span id="drug"> Dicyclomine, Oxybutynin, Solifenacin, </span>
+and related drugs

+* <span id="drug"> Dicyclomine </span>
-Dicyclomine is a synthetic amine used to relax intestinal smooth muscle and thereby relieve irritable bowel symptoms, such as intestinal cramping.
-Oxybutynin, tolterodine, darifenacin, solifenacin, and trospium are used to reduce the four major symptoms of overactive bladder: daytime urinary frequency, nocturia (frequent urination at night), urgency, and incontinence.
-Oxybutynin is now available in both oral and topical (gel) formulations.
-Compared with other muscarinic receptor antagonists, darifenacin, solifenacin, tolterodine, and trospium appear to have a more selective action on the urinary bladder and may cause fewer adverse effects such as dry mouth and blurred vision.
-These uroselective blockers are administered once or twice daily.
+	* synthetic amine used to relax intestinal smooth muscle
+	* relieve irritable bowel symptoms, such as intestinal cramping.
+* <span id="drug"> Oxybutynin, tolterodine, darifenacin, solifenacin, trospium </span>
+	* used to reduce the four major symptoms of overactive bladder: daytime urinary frequency,  nocturia (frequent urination at night), urgency, and incontinence.
+	* <span id="drug"> oxybutynin </span> is now available in both oral and topical (gel) formulations.
+	* <span id="drug"> darifenacin, solifenacin, tolterodine </span>, and <span id="drug">  trospium </span> appear to have a more selective action on the urinary bladder and may cause fewer adverse effects such as dry mouth and blurred vision.

 M3 receptor

 ---

-## <span id="drug"> Glycopyrrolate </span>
-* blocks muscarinic receptors throughout the body.
-* low doses preferentially inhibit secretions, and the drug is administered preoperatively to inhibit excessive salivary and respiratory tract secretions.
-* used during anesthesia to inhibit the secretory and vagal effects of cholinesterase inhibitors (e.g., neostigmine ) that are used to reverse nondepolarizing neuromuscular blockade induced by curariform drugs (e.g., vecuronium ).
-* reduce chronic severe drooling in patients aged 3 to 16 years with neurologic conditions such as cerebral palsy.

 ---
 <section id="tropicamide">